macvk/dnsleaktest/README.md

 ## How to build & use Golang Version

-1. Download executable binary for Linux, MacOs or Windows [created by travis-ci.org](https://github.com/macvk/dnsleaktest/releases/):
+You can use prebuilt executable binary for Linux, MacOs or Windows [created by travis-ci.org](https://github.com/macvk/dnsleaktest/releases/):

 ### Linux